 An examination of the nature of mathematics through a survey of the following topics; inductive and deductive reasoning, sets, various numeration systems and properties, logic, and counting methods.

 Prerequisite: "C" or better in MAT137 (Formerly MATH 121) or placement.

-MATH FOR THE LIBERAL ARTS
+MAT146 3 credits MATH FOR THE LIBERAL ARTS

 (Formerly MATH 124, College Mathematics)